KudoAI/chatgpt.js/docs/USERGUIDE.md

 **Parameters**:

-`chatToGet`: A number representing the index of the chat to get the response from.
+`chatToGet` (optional): A number representing the index of the chat to get the response from.
 Defaults to `latest`.

-`responseToGet`: A number representing the index of the response to get.
+`responseToGet` (optional): A number representing the index of the response to get.
 Defaults to `latest`.

 Example code: